Note

 ]

-From the Analyze API, given the following inputs, outputs from the custom analyzer are shown in the following table.
+From the Analyze API, given the following inputs, outputs from the custom analyzer are as follows:

 Input | Output |